windecks/UofT-CTF-Learning/Week-1/Non-beginner/README.md

 [Here's a comprehensive guide with resources on reverse engineering.](https://bbinfosec.medium.com/reverse-engineering-resources-beginners-to-intermediate-guide-links-f64c207505ed)

 ### Forensics
 Forensics are not always formally defined in CTFs as the forensic process/analysis is used in many difficult challenges.
 Try out some challenges on picoCTF!
+[I have written writeups on all of the picoCTF 2022 forensics challenges.](https://github.com/Team-Carpe/picoCTF-2022)

 ### Cryptography
 [Here's a guide.](https://hashelse.medium.com/cryptography-for-absolute-beginners-3e274f9d6d66)